 Portulacaria afra Jacq.

 Portulacaria afra is a soft-wooded, succulent shrub or small tree, usually up to 15 feet (4.5 m) tall, that spread horizontally.
 Similar in appearance to Crassula ovata, it has red stems and small, round, succulent leaves up to 0.5 inch (1.3 cm) long and up to 0.4 inch (1 cm) wide.
-The flowers are pink, star-shaped and appear in small clusters.
+Flowers are lavender-pink, star-shaped and appear in small clusters.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).